RodDalBen/SHINE_color/README.md

 Willenbockel, V., Sadr, J., Fiset, D., Horne, G. O., Gosselin, F., & Tanaka, J. W. (2010).
 Controlling low-level image properties: The SHINE toolbox.
 Behavior Research Methods, 42(3), 671–684. http://doi.org/10.3758/BRM.42.3.671

 Horst, J. S., & Hout, M. C. (2016).
 The Novel Object and Unusual Name (NOUN) Database: A collection of novel images for use in experimental research.
 Behavior Research Methods, 48(4), 1393–1409. http://doi.org/10.3758/s13428-015-0647-3

+***

+Update, April 2023, version 0.0.5

+Updates & improvements:
+- Functional command line call, input is read by readImages;
+- Streamline readImages.m
+- Streamline lum2scale.m;
+- Remove image reading and preprocessing from individual functions;
+- Streamline comments, descriptions, and standardize function naming;
+- Add license info to main script;
+- Add Command Window log (diary);
+- Add message redirecting users to SHINE in case of greyscale input;
+- Make main script modular, added:
+-- displayInfo.m;
+-- processImage.m;
+-- userWizard.m;
+- Add RGB colorspace:
+-- RGB added as a cs option (SHINE_color);
+-- Transformations applied to each RGB channel;
+-- diagPlots on each RGB channel;
+-- lumCalc on each RGB channel;
+-- Provide RMSE and SSIM to each RGB channel;

+***

+Update, October 2021, version 0.0.4

+Updates & improvements:
+- `lum_calc` is calculated directly from the input and output luminance channel.
+Previous versions re-read rgb images, transformed it to hsv or CIELab, and then calculated statistics.
+The new function is more accurate and faster;
+- `diag_plots` plots luminance information directly from the input and output luminance channel.
+The previous versions re-read rgb images, transformed it to hsv or CIELab, and then plotted the luminance information.
+The new function is more accurate and faster.

+***

+Update, September 2021, version 0.0.3

+Updates & improvements:
+- Require input to every prompt (except for prompts with default values);
+- When dealing with images, require at least 2 images to advance;
+- Fix the pooled SD calculation from `lum_calc`;
+- Update `lum_calc` output, now with pre vs. pos summary in a single file;
+- Add option for CIELab colorspace;
+- Update functions' input to account for new colorspace (e.g., `sfPlot`, `spectrumPlot`);
+- `v2scale` is now `lum2scale`;
+- `scale2v` is now `scale2lum`;
+- Add `DIAGNOSTICS` subfolder in `SHINE_color_OUTPUT`, for storing img stats and diag plots;
+- Add a new function `diag_plots` for diagnostic plots of operations with images.

+***

+Update, April 2019, version 0.0.2

+The new version of the `SHINE_color` now handles video files.
+If a video file is provided, all frames will be extracted, `SHINE_color` operations will be performed on each frame, and the video will be re-created with the manipulated frames.

+***